 The Safe Routes Academy, designed to help enable and encourage safe routes to parks, transit, shops, restaurants, employment, schools and recreation, features the following hands-on interactive sessions to help participants make their communities more walk and bike friendly for all users and abilities.

-If you are interested in having a Safe Routes Academy near you, please contact us at firstname.lastname@example.org!
+If you are interested in hosting or having a Safe Routes Academy near you, please contact us at firstname.lastname@example.org!

 The Conference Center at Mercer County Community College